 Writing School Courses

 After I’d been teaching for more than 10 years, I was invited to write distance education courses for kids who studied at home.
 It was at this job that I discovered how much I loved writing.
-I never returned to the classroom; I started writing books instead.
+Soon after that, I started writing books.

 I work all day (and lots of nights) on my books, and I often go to the library to do research.
 When I’m not writing, I’m thinking about new books that kids might like to read.
 Aside from spending time with my family, there’s nothing I’d rather do than read or write a book.